Florida State University

 Florida State University (FSU or Florida State) is a public research university in Tallahassee, Florida, United States.
 It is a senior member of the State University System of Florida and a preeminent university in the state.
 Chartered in 1851, it is located on Florida's oldest continuous site of higher education.

 Florida State University maintains 17 colleges, as well as 58 centers, facilities, labs, institutes, and professional training programs.
-In 2024, the university enrolled 44,308 students from all 50 states and 130 countries.
+In fall 2025, the university enrolled 46,184 students from all 50 states and 133 non-US countries.
 Florida State is home to Florida's only national laboratory, the National High Magnetic Field Laboratory, and was instrumental in the commercial development of the anti-cancer drug Taxol.
 Florida State University also operates the John & Mable Ringling Museum of Art, the State Art Museum of Florida and one of the nation's largest museum/university complexes.
 The university is accredited by the Southern Association of Colleges and Schools (SACSCOC).

 The university is classified among "R1: Doctoral Universities – Very high research spending and doctorate production".
 Per 2023 National Science Foundation data the university had research and development (R&D) expenditures of $414.46 million and ranked 79th out of 890 evaluated institutions.
 The university has an annual budget of $3 billion and an annual estimated economic impact of $15.5 billion.

 Florida State has a collaborative relationship with the Seminole Tribe of Florida and is allowed to use the name Seminoles and certain imagery.
 FSU's intercollegiate sports teams, known by their "Florida State Seminoles" nickname, compete in National Collegiate Athletic Association (NCAA) Division I and the Atlantic Coast Conference (ACC).
 Florida State's varsity teams have won 19 all-time national athletic championships in nine sports.